-4.1.
-JPEG-A Standard for Continuous-Tone Still Image Coding
+A. JPEG-A Standard for Continuous-Tone Still Image Coding

-The aim of JPEG (Joint Photographics Experts Group) was to develop a generic image coding standard for coding of continuous-tone still images (greyscale and color)-thus to support a wide range of applications for storage and transmission of digital images.
-To meet the requirements of the different applications, the JPEG standard specifies both baseline and extended systems for different modes of operation-DCT-based methods for "lossy" coding of images and a predictive method for applications requiring "lossless" compression.
-The JPEG DCT-based "baseline" method for lossy coding has been the most widely used and implemented method to date.
-A product conforming to the JPEG standard should, at a minimum, meet the requirements of the baseline system.
-Notice that, although the JPEG coding standard has been developed for still image compression, it can be used to compress video sequences.
-This is commonly referred to as MOTION JPEG.
+The aim of JPEG was to develop a generic image coding standard for coding of continuous-tone still images (grayscale and color)-thus to support a wide range of applications for storage and transmission of digital images.
+To meet the requirements of the different applications the JPEG standard specifies both baseline and extended systems for different modes of operation-DCT based methods for "lossy" coding of images and a predictive method for applications requiring "lossless" compression.
+The JPEG DCT based "baseline" method for lossy coding has been the most widely used and implemented method to date.
+A product conforming to the JPEG standard should at a minimum meet the requirements of the baseline system.
+Notice, that although the JPEG coding standard has been developed for still image compression, it can be used to compress video sequences.
+This is commonly refered to as MOTION JPEG.

 A number of parameters related to the source image and the coding process can be customized to meet the requirements of particular applications.
 The JPEG standard does not specify or encode any information on pixel aspect ratio or color space.
-However, any JPEG coding mode supports source images with a size between (1×1) and $(65, 535 \times 65, 535)$ active pixel elements, and each pixel may have between 1 and 255 color components or spectral bands.
-Pixels can be represented with a precision of 8 or 12 bits for DCT-based coding modes and with a precision between 2 to 16 bits for the predictive lossless coding mode.
+However, any JPEG coding mode supports source images with a size between $(1 \times 1)$ and (65 535 $\times$ 65 535) active pixel elements, and each pixel may have between 1 and 255 color components or spectral bands.
+Pixels can be represented with a precision of 8 or 12 b for DCT based coding modes and with a precision between 2-16 b for the predictive lossless coding mode.
 An important aspect is the possibility to control the quality of the decoded images, or in this respect the number of bits needed to compress the source images, by adjusting quantizer parameters to the specific applications requirements.

-4.1.1.
-JPEG Baseline Coding Mode.
-The block diagram of the JPEG baseline lossy compression mode encoder and decoder is depicted in Figure 6.
-Here, to simplify the presentation, the figure presents the baseline mode as a single-color component image compression scheme (i.e., greyscale).
-Color image compression can be approximately regarded as independent processing of multiple greyscale images.
-At the encoder each image (or each frame of a video sequence) is subdivided into non-overlapping blocks of 8×8 pels and the DCT is then applied to each block.
-After output of the DCT, each of the 64 DCT coefficients is uniformly quantized (Q) with a quantizer value specific to the particular coefficient, to perform perceptual weighting according to human visual criteria.
-After quantization, the lowest DCT coefficient (DC coefficient) is treated differently from the remaining coefficients (AC coefficients).
-The DC coefficient corresponds to the average intensity of the component block and is encoded using a differential DC prediction method2.
-The non-zero quantizer values of the remaining DCT coefficients and their locations are then "zig-zag" scanned and run-length entropy coded using variable length code (VLC) tables.
+1) JPEG Baseline Coding Mode:

+The block diagram of the JPEG baseline lossy compression mode encoder and decoder is depicted in Fig. 6.
+Here, to simplify the presentation, the figure presents the baseline mode as a single-color component image compression scheme (i.e., grayscale).
+Color image compression can be approximately regarded as an independent processing of multiple grayscale images.
+At the encoder each image (or each frame of a video sequence) is subdivided into nonoverlapping blocks of 8 × 8 pels and the DCT is then applied to each block.
+After output of the DCT, each of the 64 DCT coefficients is uniformly quantized (Q) with a quantizer value specific to the particular coefficient to perform perceptual weighting according to human visual criteria.
+After quantization, the lowest DCT coefficient (dc coefficient) is treated differently from the remaining coefficients (ac coefficients).
+The dc coefficient corresponds to the average intensity of the component block and is encoded using a differential dc prediction method.
+The nonzero quantizer values of the remaining DCT coefficients and their locations are then "zig-zag" scanned and runlength entropy coded using variable length code (VLC) tables.

-The concept of "zig-zag" scanning for ordering the coefficients prior to run-length entropy coding using VLC tables is outlined in Figure 7.
-The non-zero AC coefficient quantizer values (length, α) are detected along the scan line as well as the distance (run) between two consecutive non-zero coefficients.
-Each consecutive (run, length) pair is encoded by transmitting only one VLC codeword.
-The purpose of "zig-zag" scanning is to trace the
+The concept of "zig-zag" scanning for ordering the coefficients prior to run-length entropy coding using VLC tables is outlined in Fig. 7.
+The nonzero ac coefficient quantizer values (length, •) are detected along the scan line as well as the distance (run) between two consecutive